 Finding the best running shoes for bad knees is about finding the right shoe that matches your needs.

 You might like cushioning or support, firm or soft, narrow or wide fit – it must match your needs.

 So avoid getting recommendations from friends on their best running shoes for bad knees as your feet/knees/legs are unique (well, kind of…there’s actually two of them).

 The process of testing out a new running shoe

 Obviously it’d be great to test out a new shoe with a 5km run, but by then you’ve bought the shoe and there’s no going back.

-- Try on a new shoe in the correct size
+- Try on a new shoe in the correct size and width

 - Then twist/rotate your foot side to side – does the foot move in the shoe or does the shoe move on the ground?